NikolayRag/codeg/README.md

 *Tracer Focus and Painting
 -

 Issues:
+*Device routines are far from being correct for any abnormal device behavior.
 *Having Tracer switched Live/Shapes on can result in speed jitter at high speed, which can be incompatible with specific cut requirements.
 -